Surgery on discrete groups: Introduction

 The present paper makes use of some fragments of the cobordism theory to study countable discrete groups, especially from the point of view of geometric group theory.
-The aim of the paper is to study a notion of \emph{group cobordism}, which fits into a \emph{cobordism category} whose constituants are 2-dimensional in nature.
+The aim of the paper is to study a notion of \emph{group cobordisms}, which fit into a \emph{cobordism category} whose constituants are 2-dimensional in nature.

 Classical surgery is a topological operation on manifolds.
 It has had great achievements, starting with the construction of exotic differentiable structures on the sphere of dimension 7.
-We are looking to use surgery techniques to construct exotic countable groups.
+We are looking to use surgery techniques to construct countable groups.
 A concrete such construction was given in \cite{bbelge}.

-The classical cobordism category $\Bord_n$ is easy to describe in dimension $n=2$.
-In the case of groups, the 2-dimensional spaces that need to be considered are ``branching'' simplicial complexes, which makes the category significantly more difficult to grasp, even with simple input data.
+The classical category $\Bord_n$ of $n$-cobordisms is easy to describe in dimension $n=2$ (it is generated, as a monoidal category, by caps, pair of pants, the cylinder, and the twist pair of cylinders, which are cobordisms between unions of circles).
+In the case of groups, the 2-dimensional spaces that will serve as group cobordisms are branching simplicial complexes.
 In essence, the dimension is $n=4$, since every finitely presented group can be written as the fundamental group of a closed manifold of dimension 4.
 The theory however is not captured by $\Bord_4$.
-We are looking in particular for results can be applied directly to the study of groups.
+We are looking in particular for results that can be applied directly to the study of groups.
 The ``ST lemma'' formulated in \ts\ref{S - ST Lemma}, or Theorem \ref{T - cobordism 74}, are concrete examples of such results.
 We note that surgery theory is expected to see further developments in the direction of coarse geometry (compare \cite[\ts 4]{rosenberg2014surgery} and the references therein).

 The group cobordisms are the arrows of a category whose objects are called \emph{collars}.
-The latter are defined in \ts\ref{S - Collars}, and are reminiscent (given the fact that they are branching spaces) of the usual notion of collar for Riemann surfaces.
-For example, here is what the ``centrepiece'' of a collar might look like topologically
+Collars are certain 2-dimensional complexes defined in \ts\ref{S - Collars}, and are reminiscent of the usual notion of collar for Riemann surfaces.

-namely, it is a product space, in this case of the complete graph on 4 vertices with a segment.
 We will distinguish between metric and simplicial collars, and group cobordisms.
+The ST lemma gives information (under some assumptions) on the smallest collars that can be used to construct groups of nonpositive curvature.